-Results are presented in Exhibit III.19.
-As shown, programs focused on individuals were nearly three times as common as programs focused on the environment.
-States tended to favor either individual or environmental approaches in the programs they described, and 50 percent of the states that reported any programs that could be coded focused exclusively on one or the other.
+In total, 300 programs (87 percent of all programs) were described in sufficient detail to allow coding.
+Results are presented in Exhibit 3.19.
+As shown, programs focused on individuals were twice as common as programs focused on the environment.
+States tended to adopt either individual or environmental approaches in the programs they described, and 52 percent of the states that reported any programs that could be coded focused exclusively on one or the other.